International Code Council Celebrates World Water Day

 The Code Council’s Evaluation Service (ICC-ES) is an industry leader in technical evaluations of building products and an EPA-licensed certifier.
 Products that earn the WaterSense label with the ICC-ES certification mark are certified to be at least 20 percent more water-efficient without sacrificing performance.

-More recently, the Code Council signed a Memorandum of Understanding (MOU) with the EPA to advance initiatives aimed at addressing decentralized wastewater issues.
+Last year, the Code Council signed a Memorandum of Understanding (MOU) with the EPA to advance initiatives aimed at addressing decentralized wastewater issues.
 As part of the MOU, the Code Council will help bolster the EPA’s Closing America’s Wastewater Access Gap Program, which aims to address the disparity in wastewater infrastructure across the U.S. – particularly in underserved communities.
+Read more about the program here.

 The International Codes and Water Safety